MarcelloTheArcane/netlify-plugin-csp-generator/README.md

 > 1. Setting `reportOnly` to true will NOT enforce your policy
 > 2. You need to add `reportURI` too

+### Using the report-to directive

-`reportURI` is deprecated in CSP Level 3 in favour of `report-to`.
+The `reportURI` is deprecated in CSP Level 3 in favour of `report-to`.
 To use the report-to directive, set the `reportTo` value to the group name as defined in the [`Reporting-Endpoints` header](https://w3c.github.io/reporting/) that you also need to set.

 ```toml
   [plugins.inputs.policies]